iamsamirzon/GO229_HOL/README.md

 GRANT USAGE ON DATABASE FINANCE_DB TO ROLE ANALYST_ROLE;
 GRANT INHERITED USAGE  ON ALL SCHEMAS IN DATABASE FINANCE_DB TO ROLE ANALYST_ROLE;
 GRANT INHERITED SELECT ON ALL TABLES  IN SCHEMA FINANCE_DB.TRANSACTIONS TO ROLE ANALYST_ROLE;

+--If you get an error, ensure the INHERITED GRANTS feature is enabled in your account

+alter account set FEATURE_RBAC_INHERITED_GRANTS = 'ENABLED';
 ```

 **Three statements.
 Done.** Every existing table is covered.
 Every future table is auto-covered.
 No backfill, no future-grant maintenance, no missed tables.